 Bad decisions are a part of growing up.
 Unfortunately, some decisions can lead to more trouble than others.
 While underage drinking is certainly not out of the norm, it can cause significant legal trouble.
 Being convicted of an underage alcohol crime can lead to fines, community service, and incarceration in a juvenile or adult facility.
 Even after your sentence has been completed, you may still face difficulties in different aspects of your life.
 There are certain actions you can take while facing an underage drinking charge to avoid these consequences.

 An underage drinking lawyer will provide the best advice when it comes to avoiding an underage drinking conviction.
-If you or a loved one is facing an accusation of underage drinking in Indiana, contact Hessler Law, PC for help.
+If you or a loved one is facing an accusation of underage drinking in Indiana, contact Hessler Law, PC for help from an experienced Indianapolis defense lawyer.
 Attorney Sean Hessler will suggest a legal course of action for your specific situation.

 To schedule a free and confidential case consultation, contact us today at (317) 886-8800.